Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Introduction

 \section{Introduction}

-While there is extensive literature on the biomechanics surrounding non-disabled human walking \cite{winter2009biomechanics}, it is poorly understood how to translate this natural and efficient bipedal locomotion to robotic platforms, especially in the context of robotic assistive devices which necessitate cooperation with human users.
-In this work, we aim to achieve stable and natural assisted locomotion, without the need for extensive domain-expert tuning, by incorporating musculoskeletal models directly into a multi-domain gait generation process.
+\IEEEPARstart{W}{hile} there is extensive literature on the biomechanics surrounding non-disabled human walking \cite{winter2009biomechanics}, it is poorly understood how to translate this natural and efficient bipedal locomotion to robotic platforms, especially in the context of robotic assistive devices which necessitate cooperation with human users.
+In this work, we aim to achieve stable and natural assisted locomotion by incorporating musculoskeletal models directly into a multi-domain gait generation process.

 Even though bipedal locomotion is seemingly effortless for humans, achieving stable walking on robotic platforms is challenging as it requires accounting for discrete impact events, underactuation, and complicated nonlinear dynamics.
-Existing methods that have successfully demonstrated stable robotic locomotion include reduced-order models \cite{kajita2002realtime,erbatur2008natural,rezazadeh2015toward,hereid2014dynamic}, formal model-based gait generation \cite{reher2016realizing,powell2015model}, and reinforcement learning \cite{kohl2004policy,benbrahim1997biped}.
+Existing methods that have successfully demonstrated stable robotic locomotion include reduced-order models \cite{kajita2002realtime,erbatur2008natural,hereid2014dynamic,rezazadeh2015toward}, model-based gait generation \cite{mombaur2009using,powell2015model,reher2021dynamic}, and reinforcement learning \cite{benbrahim1997biped,kohl2004policy,siekmann2021sim,duan2021learning,xie2018feedback}.
 Of these approaches, we are particularly interested in the \emph{Hybrid Zero Dynamics} (HZD) method \cite{grizzle2001asymptotically,westervelt2003hybrid}, which is a mathematical approach leveraging the hybrid system model of locomotion, and capable of synthesizing provably stable \cite{ames2014rapidly} dynamic walking gaits on bipedal robots, encoded by impact-invariant periodic orbits.
-This method has been demonstrated on a number of robotic platforms and behaviors \cite{ames2012dynamically,ma2019first,ma2017bipedal}, including dynamic multicontact walking on 3D robots \cite{reher2020algorithmic}.
+This method has been demonstrated on a number of robotic platforms and behaviors, including dynamic multicontact walking on 3D robots \cite{reher2021dynamic}.